Christopher-Barrett/flappy_avian/README.md

 Flappy bird clone created in Python!

+Use Spacebar to start your game and to fly!!

-avoid the pipes and get the high score!!!
+Avoid the pipes and get the high score!!!